 Frequently Asked Questions

 - Q 1.
-How to know that your problem is due to meniscus tear?
+How do you know that the problem is due to meniscus tear?

 - Typically the person gets a twisting injury, which results in repeated pain, catching, locking etc. Often the symptoms are vague, and diagnosis can only be clinched on MRI.

-- Till a few decades back meniscus was considered a vestigial structure, and was removed mercilessly for whatever reason.
+- Till a few decades back, meniscus was considered a vestigial structure and was removed mercilessly.
 Soon, side effects of this approach became clear and the trend today is to save the meniscus.
 Whenever possible a meniscal tear is sutured.
-If suturing is not possible, a part of it is excised arthroscopically (partial menisectomy).
-There are efforts toward transplanting meniscus from cadaver, and also implanting artificial menisci.
+If suturing is not possible, a minimum part of it is excised arthroscopically (partial menisectomy).

-- Q 3.
-How is surgery done for meniscus tear?
+- Q 4.
+How is the surgery done?

 - Q 6.
-What is the post op rehabilitation?
+What is the post op recover period?

-- Menisectomy: In these cases there are very few restrictions, the patient can fully weight bear on their feet, may require a stick/crutches for 7-10 days and then can walk unrestricted and bend their knees as tolerated
+- Meniscus excision: In these cases there are very few restrictions, the patient can fully weight bear almost the very next day.
+One may require a stick/crutch for 7-10 days, after which can walk unrestricted.
+Knee bending is permitted from very same day of surgery.

-Meniscal Repair: The aim in the rehabilitation is to keep the menisci in a conducive environment to give the body a chance to heal it up.
-In these cases movement at the knee is restricted to less than 90 degrees of bending till 6 weeks.
-The patient can weight bear as tolerated using a long knee brace and crutches/walker the next day.
-The long knee brace is worn for 2 weeks and then changed to a hinge knee brace.
-Bending is restricted to less than 90 degrees.for 6 weeks.
-After 6 weeks the brace is taken off and bending greater than 90 degrees is allowed.
-Return to sport post isolated meniscal repair is after 3 months.
-When in association with a ligeamnet surgery sports can be resumed only after 6-9 months.
+Meniscus repair: The aim in the rehabilitation is to keep the meniscus in an environment to give the body a chance to heal it up.
+Therefore, a few restrictions have to be observed: (a) movement at the knee is restricted to less than mid-way bending (90 degrees) till 6 weeks; (b) bracing the knee while walking for a variable period.
+The patient can weight bear as tolerated using the brace and crutches/walker the next day.
+The detailed rehab programme is customised, patient-to-patient.
+Return to sports after isolated meniscal repair is after 3 months.
+When in association with a ligament surgery, sports can be resumed only after 6-9 months.

-- We are pioneers in meniscal repair in India and do one of the largest numbers in the country.
-This is a highly specialised surgery that not many practitioners offer.
+We are pioneers in meniscal repair in India and do one of the largest numbers in the country.
+This is a highly specialised surgery that not many surgeons offer.
 We do over 200 a year.